AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 int32 count
 ```

-Maximum number of Automation Identities to return.
+Maximum number of automation identities to return.
 Ignored if a list of ids is passed.

 ### Security